ethchr/grrr/README.md

 As of May 2, the basic code works.
 I have room to improve it, but the basics are there (largely thanks to Colin Fay's argh package).
 Some of the improvements will come when I turn this into it's own package, which I will try to do tomorrow.

-As of May 3, the package should be built more or less.
-I get a dependencies warning, and the .Rproj is non-standard, apparently.
+As of May 3, the package should work.
+I've still got the .Rproj file (I'm not sure what happens if I delete that, honestly), but it should be possible to pull from github and use for me.
+It still has hardcoded audio paths though.